Short-term capital gains tax on mutual funds

 The gain is calculated as the difference between the sale price and the purchase price, after accounting for any improvement costs and transfer expenses.
 Understanding the classification of assets and their respective holding periods is important because it determines the applicable tax rate.

-Short-term capital gains are typically taxed at higher rates compared to long-term capital gains, emphasizing the importance of strategic investment planning.
-Moreover, different rules apply for various asset classes, making it essential to stay informed about current tax laws and regulations to optimize your tax liabilities effectively.
+Short-term capital gains are typically taxed at higher rates compared to long-term capital gains, emphasising the importance of strategic investment planning.
+Moreover, different rules apply for various asset classes, making it essential to stay informed about current tax laws and regulations to optimise your tax liabilities effectively.

 What are Capital Gains in Mutual Funds?